AdaCore/spark2014/docs/ug/appendix/gnatprove_limitations.rst

 #.
 Preconditions on arithmetic and conversion operators (including Time_Of) in
    Ada.Execution_Time and Ada.Real_Time packages described in |SPARK| Reference Manual 9.19 are not yet implemented.

+#.
+Preconditions on arithmetic and conversion operators (including Time_Of) in
+   Ada.Calendar package are not yet implemented.